ocrosby/obsidian/Areas/gitbook/README.md

 ### Integrate with Git (Optional)

 Connect your GitBook space to a Git repository for version control.
-This allows you to sync your doucmentation with your code repository.
+This allows you to sync your documentation with your code repository.

 ### Publish Your Documentation